-Over time, increases or decreases in the District's net assets are one indicator of its financial health.
+Over time, increases or decreases in the District's Net Position are one indicator of its financial health.
 However, one will need to consider other non-financial factors such as changes in economic conditions, population growth, changes in state and national energy policy, and other new or changed government legislation.
-A summary of the District's Statement of Net Assets is presented in Table I below.
+A summary of the District's Statement of Net Position is presented in Table I below.

-NET ASSETS
+NET POSITION